 What To Do If A Plugin Doesn't Load

 In case you can't seem to be able to install a plugin properly, be sure to do these steps before asking for help.

 - Check if the plugin has any dependencies: In a lot of cases, plugins require other plugins to run.
+Check console when the server is starting for an error stating there is a depency the plugin requires.
 These should be listed on the website you got the plugin from.
 Simply download and install them the same way.